EricJr69/Azure-Sentinel/README.md

 <img src="https://i.imgur.com/93t09Ln.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-You can double click to see the details of that log
+You can double-click to see the details of that log
 </p>
 <br />